-Nyungwe National Park boasts more than 200 different types of trees and 140 species of orchids (including eight that are endemic).
+Nyungwe National Park has more than 200 different types of trees and 140 species of orchids (including eight that are endemic).
 The park contains numerous medicinal plants that have served as remedies for centuries, such as East African satinwood and California Bayberry.
-This paradise for primates is home to habituated chimpanzees and boasts two wild chimp communities that welcome guests (one in Cyamdungo and the other around Uwinka).
+Most notably, the park is home to habituated chimpanzees and boasts two wild chimp communities.
 Summer, when the trees are in full bloom, is a wonderful time for tracking these shy primates.
 There are 12 other primate species (including the rare L’Hoest’s monkey, owl-faced monkey and a 400-strong troop of habituated Ruwenzori black and white colobus monkeys).
-Other wild residents include 75 mammal species and over 300 bird species, including 16 endemic species.

-An extensive network of hiking trails covering Nyungwe’s steep landscape makes it an ideal destination for novice and experienced hikers looking for both short hikes or multi-day adventures through the lush, mist-cooled tropical rainforest.
+An extensive network of hiking trails covering Nyungwe’s steep landscape makes it an ideal destination for hikers looking for short hikes or multi-day adventures through the lush, mist-cooled tropical rainforest.
 These trails traverse extraordinarily diverse and scenic landscape – a lifetime bucket-list destination for active travellers.
-You can also bike here, or explore the rainforest from an entirely different perspective: the Canopy Walkway, hanging 60m above the forest floor between giant trees and towers, is a must-do.